mrdmnd/streamgeo/README.md

 Even indices are the latitude coordinate and their value ranges between (-90.0, 90.0].
 Odd indices are the longitude coordinate, and their value ranges between (-180.0, 180.0].

-## Dependencies

-There are no external dependencies for `streamgeo.`

-## Installation

-`Streamgeo` is organized like a typical CMake project.
-Building "out of source" is recommended.

-From the top level, create a build directory:
-    `mkdir build && cd build/`

-Next, switch to that directory, and
-    `cmake .. && make -j && make test`

-Unit tests live in `build/tests/xxx_test` and benchmarks live in `build/benchmarks/xxx_benchmark`

-To install the library on your machine, run
-    `make install`

-This will build (and install, if wanted) the C Native library first, then the python module pystreamgeo, and finally the JVM bindings (TODO).

-## C Native Library Usage:

-TODO: DOCUMENT ME

-## Python Module Usage:

-TODO: DOCUMENT ME

-## JVM Package Usage:

-TODO: DOCUMENT ME